This reference architecture shows how to create a separate Active Directory domain in Azure that is trusted by domains in your on-premises AD forest.

 - Active Directory subnet.
 The AD DS servers are hosted in a separate subnet.
 Network security group (NSG) rules protect the AD DS servers and provide a firewall against traffic from unexpected sources.

 - Azure gateway.
 The Azure gateway provides a connection between the on-premises network and the Azure VNet.
 This can be a VPN connection or Azure ExpressRoute.
-For more information, see Implementing a secure hybrid network architecture in Azure.
+For more information, see Connect an on-premises network to Azure using a VPN gateway.

 The on-premises domains are contained within a different forest from the domains in the cloud.
 To enable authentication of on-premises users in the cloud, the domains in Azure must trust the logon domain in the on-premises forest.
 Similarly, if the cloud provides a logon domain for external users, it may be necessary for the on-premises forest to trust the cloud domain.